What is Compounded Tirzepatide?

 During studies and trials involving GLP-1 receptor agonist medications, experts began noticing a trend of weight loss amongst people using the medications.
 That insight evolved into the new weight loss treatments that we see on the market today.

 - As a treatment for diabetes, it lowers your blood sugar levels.
-Tirzepatide also helps your body release more insulin, when your blood sugar gets too high.
+Compounded tirzepatide also helps your body release more insulin, when your blood sugar gets too high.

 - It decreases your appetite, as well as your cravings for food.
 By doing this, it helps reduce things like ‘food noise’ that can encourage unhealthy eating habits.
-Tirzepatide also makes you feel full sooner (so you don’t overeat), and helps you feel full longer.
+Compounded tirzepatide also makes you feel full sooner (so you don’t overeat), and helps you feel full longer.

 What this means is that even the most passionate food lovers can benefit from easier portion control, less unhealthy food cravings, and support all the other weight loss efforts you’re making, like keeping active and having healthier meals.